alexs2112/CPSC471_Spoofy/Tasks.md

     - List artists, add artists and remove artists
     - The three music things should all be in the same page, under different tabs?
  - Playlists
-    - View Songs
-    - Playlist page, create new playlist for user, delete playlist
-    - Playlist page, view song, remove song, play playlist, delete playlist
+    - Playlist page, remove song, play playlist
     - Songs will be added to playlists from the song details/song list/search pages
+    - Shouldnt be able to add songs that are already present in the playlist, causes problems when deleting songs that have multiple entries
  - Search page
     - Add song to playlist
  - Song Page
     - Add song to playlist
     - Enable/Disable stems
- - Error Page
-    - To go to if a user does not have permissions
-    - ie: simply googling `localhost/admin/songs.php` if they arent an admin should redirect them here
  - Clean up all things tagged with `@todo`

 ## Stretch Goals